namannimmo10/namannimmo.me/_posts/2017-09-10-20-32-46-exploring_k-means_in_python,_c++_and_cuda.md

     return means.T
 ```

-One thing I want to highlight is that if you plan on writing reasonably
+One thing I want to highlight is that if you plan on writing any kind of
-high-performance Python code like here, you'll want to *_avoid Python loops at
+reasonably high-performance Python code like here, you'll want to __avoid Python
-all costs_*.
+loops at all costs__.
 They will *destroy* your performance.
-In my code above, I used a
+In my code above, I
-few tricks that allowed us to use NumPy vector operations for everything.
+use a few tricks that allow us to exclusively use NumPy vector operations.

 This post is not as much about the k-means algorithm itself as it is about
 comparing the performance of implementations of k-means across various